 Nicholas Sarwark was first elected as chair of the Libertarian National Committee in June 2014, and is serving his third term as chair after being re-elected in 2018.
-Born in 1979, Nicholas Sarwark is an unabashed, second generation Libertarian with a strong commitment to fighting on the party’s behalf against unfair ballot access obstacles and exclusion of qualified candidates from public debates.
+Born in 1979, Sarwark is an unabashed, second-generation Libertarian with a strong commitment to fighting on the party’s behalf against unfair ballot-access obstacles and exclusion of qualified candidates from public debates.

-Professionally, Nicholas Sarwark has been a criminal defense attorney and has worked over ten years in the private sector.
+Professionally, Sarwark has been a criminal defense attorney and has worked for over 15 years in the private sector.
 He served as a deputy public defender in Colorado, trying more than 30 cases before a jury and arguing in front of the Colorado Supreme Court.
 He also has more than a decade of experience in computer consulting and sales.
-In 2014 he moved to Arizona to join in the operations of a family business, the oldest independent auto dealership in Phoenix, founded in 1942.
+In 2014, he moved to Arizona to join in the operations of a family business, the oldest independent auto dealership in Phoenix, founded in 1942.

-Throughout his career, he developed a commitment to high-quality service which he now applies to raising the national Libertarian Party’s standards for support of state affiliates, members, and candidates.
+Throughout his career, he has developed a commitment to helping people, which he now applies to raising the national Libertarian Party’s standards for support of state affiliates, members, and candidates.
 He lives in Arizona with his wife, Valerie Sarwark, and their four children.